 The Tech Spec then documents in great detail exactly how you want the new system to function.
 This includes items such as any changes to the ERP, WMS or host databases, details about the carriers that will be implemented, specific business rules your company uses that will be implemented in the system, and the process flows the new system will use.

 The Tech Spec also includes information regarding how the ERP, WMS and/or other host systems will interface with InfoShip®/Vx, the shipping and pallet labels and other documents the system will print, what reports the system will print, and much, much more.
 Our Integration team then implements the business logic and configures InfoShip®/Vx per the Tech Spec.

-Following the call, CLS will create and distribute a project plan that outlines key milestones and associated dates for the integration process, testing, training and go live.
+Following the call, CLS will create and distribute a project plan that outlines key milestones and associated dates for the integration process, carrier approvals, testing, training and go live.

 The integration process begins as soon as the servers, and remote access to such servers, are made available to CLS.
 Our team will install and configure InfoShip®/Vx, including all of the process flows, customer specific business rules, host interfaces, carriers, etc., as defined in the Technical Specification document.

 A lead integrator and project manager will be assigned by CLS at the start of the project to facilitate effective communications between all parties.
 Work performed by CLS during this process is typically handled via remote access to your test and/or development environments.

 Typically, the initial installation and configuration of InfoShip®/Vx will be done in a Test server environment.
 Throughout the implementation process, the integrator will perform testing of all business rules, process flows, etc. as they are implemented.